 No, healthcare or shadowing experiences are not required.
 These experiences do strengthen the admissions application.
 PA mentorship or shadowing experiences are encouraged.

 The PA Program typically interviews approximately 180-200 applicants.
-Up to sixty students will matriculate into the class.
+Up to 64 students in May 2022 will matriculate into the class.
 For more information on the number of applications and other admissions outcomes, please see the Mission and Goals report on the “About the Program” page.